siliconcompiler/siliconcompiler/README.md

 ## Command Line Interface

-For complex flows, the Python programming interface is the correct approach, but fir simple experiments a command line interface program can be very effective.
+For complex flows, the Python programming interface is the correct approach, but for simple experiments a command line interface program can be very effective.
 SiliconCompiler includes a command line program 'sc',  with full support for all compiler schema parameters.